edamame-maru/rust-quad/README.md

 ```
 ## Installation
 ### Installing the Rust toolchain
-If you already have rust installed on your system, you can skip this step.
+If you already have rust installed on your system, you can skip to ```Getting the source code``` step.
 To check if Rust is installed, on type:
 ```
 rustup --version
 ```